r-dube/pickingflowers/tmobile.md

 In the case of T-mobile, one of the two employees blamed (and terminated) by Huawei was the one who stole the robot arm and was caught by T-mobile doing so, The other employee was caught by T-mobile in the robot lab without authorization.

+## Secret stealing pipeline
+In 2013, Huawei extended its playbook by instituting a program to incentivize employees to steal intellectual property \[2\].
+As part of this program, Huawei created an internal web portal for employees to post information from competitors.
+Huawei instituted a "competition management group" that evaluated the value (to Huawei) of information submitted to the portal.
+Huawei also had a formal schedule for "bonus" payments to employees based on the value ascribed to the information that they submitted.
+Finally, Huawei added biannual awards for the regions that contributed the most valuable information.

+In effect, Huawei created a pipeline of Huawei employees, willing to act as espionage agents, by offering them money for stolen information.

 ## References and notes
 \[1\]: A Robot Named "Tappy": Huawei Conspired To Steal T-Mobile's Trade Secrets, Says DOJ.
 Laurel Wamsley.
 NPR.
 January 29, 2019.